Factbox: How Australia's carbon pricing scheme works

 Australia accounts for 1.5 percent of global emissions, but is the developed world's highest emitter per-capita because coal is used to generate about 80 percent of electricity.

-Here are details of Australia's scheme, which could be joined by trading programs in South Korea and China by 2015 or 2016.
+Here are details of Australia's scheme, which could be joined by trading programmes in South Korea and China by 2015 or 2016.

 CARBON SCHEME ARCHITECTURE